Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### <a name="Requesting_A_Connection_link"></a>Requesting a connection:

 ##### Slave Device:
-As soon as the physical connection, along with the connection of all underlying protocols (e.g. Serial) is established, the Slave device begins to send a [connection request byte](#Connection_Request_Byte_link) and listens for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) in fixed intervals, the size of which can be specified by the implementation itself (e.g.: 0.1s).
-Sending [connection request bytes](#Connection_Request_Byte_link) and listening for a
+As soon as the physical connection is established, the slave device begins to send a [connection request byte](#Connection_Request_Byte_link) and listens for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) in fixed intervals.
+The interval size can be specified by the implementation itself (recommended: 0.1s).

-[connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) will not time out and continue indefinitely until a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) was received.
+Sending [connection request bytes](#Connection_Request_Byte_link) and listening for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) will not time out and continue indefinitely until a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) is received.

 [Fig. 2_1_en] (Slave device sending a connection request to the master device and waiting for connection acknowledgement)

 ##### Master Device:
-The master device starts by listening for a single Byte of data containing a [connection request byte](#Connection_Request_Byte_link) as soon as the connection is fully established.
+The master device starts by listening for a single Byte of data containing a [connection request byte](#Connection_Request_Byte_link).
 When receiving a [connection request byte](#Connection_Request_Byte_link), the master device prepares to receive the
 [Configuration](#Configuration_Format_link) next and sends a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) back to the slave device as soon as it is ready to receive the configuration.

 Listening for a connection request byte [connection request byte](#Connection_Request_Byte_link) may time out, but can also continue until one was received.
-If a timeout is used in the end depends on the implementation of the Master Device.
+This behavior can be specified by the implementation of the Master Device.

 [Fig. 3_en] (Master device sending a connection acknowledgement byte to the Slave device)